delphidabbler/vilib/Docs/UserGuide.md

 We can find details of each translation using these methods, which both take the zero based index of the required translation as a parameter:

 * _GetTranslation_ - returns a record containing the translation's language ID and character set (code page).
-* _GetTranslationAsString_ - returns an eight character hexadecimal string representation of the translation, with the 1st four hex digits being the language ID and the 2nd four digit being the character set.
+* _GetTranslationAsString_ - returns an eight character hexadecimal string representation of the translation, with the 1st four hex digits being the language ID and the 2nd four digits being the character set.

 We can also get the index of a specified translation, or check if it exists by calling: